tdrussell/qlora-pipe/README.md

 A pipeline parallel training script for LLMs.

 ## About
 This is a training script I made so that I can fine-tune LLMs using my workstation with four 4090s.
-It is developed first and foremost for me, myself, and I. It is scrappy and hacked together.
+It is developed first and foremost for myself, with my own use cases in mind.
+It is scrappy and hacked together.
 It will likely *never* be a stable, well-supported training script like Axolotl.
 I am open sourcing the code in case it is useful to others, and also as a proof-of-concept that this kind of thing is possible.

-That being said, if something doesn't work right, or you would like it to support some feature, feel free to raise an issue and I'll try look at it.
+That being said, if something doesn't work right, or you would like it to support some feature, feel free to raise an issue and I'll try to look at it.

 ## Features
 - Pipeline parallel training, for efficiently training large models that cannot fit on one GPU